aeagiraldelli/azure-sdk-cross-compile/README.md

 The script in this repository is for cross-compile the [Azure Iot Sdk C](https://github.com/Azure/azure-iot-sdk-c) using [Linaro toolchain](https://releases.linaro.org/components/toolchain/binaries/) in a machine running Ubuntu.
 Tested 20.04.

-It is a modification from [Cross Compiling the SDK in a Docker Container](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/Docker_SDK_Cross_Compile.md).
+It is a modification from [Cross Compiling the SDK in a Docker Container](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/Docker_SDK_Cross_Compile.md) to cross-compile using `arm-gnu-eabi` toolchain.

 # How To